lakshmi2804/notebook-1/README.md

 After using the scripted pipeline we moved to declarative pipeline.Where we are defining the some environment variables which are to be used in the pipeline.The variables we defined based on our requirement are `databricks_url, databricks_token, buildType, sample, test, approvalMap`.Each variable has its own specific task to be performed under the stages of pipeline.After defining the variables we start our pipeline code

+Though it's clearly mentioned our pipeline needs to be run in docker we making agent as docker and image used here is which we previously builded up and pushed to our Dockerhub (i.e test/python3-pip-databricks:1) and we are passing arguments to docker to run as root user (i.e; args '-u root').After clearing the agent section we moved to paramters which are to be passed for our pipeline